developer-zebra/developer-zebra-site/src/datawedge/6-0/guide/advanced/index.md

 <img style="height:350px" src="datawedge_enable-disable.png"/>
 <br>

-For imformation about accessing DataWedge programmatically, see the [Data Capture API Guide](../api).
+To learn how to access DataWedge programmatically, see the [Data Capture API Guide](../api).

 <!--